AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

    >**Note**: Why This Step Matters - This is the model that will learn patterns in your data.
 It builds multiple decision trees and combines them into one strong prediction tool.
 It's especially effective for your logistics dataset because it can handle both numerical and categorical features like ETA, distance, and material type.

    >**Note**: Add and Connect the Train Model Component.
 You will connect the Two-Class Decision Forest model and the training dataset to the Train Model component.
 This enables Azure ML Designer to train your model on historical shipment data.

+### Task 6: Add and Connect the Train Model Component

+In this task you will add **Train Model** module and you will connect to both the training dataset and the chosen algorithm.
+You specify the column to predict (e.g., “Shipment Status”).

+**Why this step matters:**
+This step is where the model actually learns.
+You will understand that training involves feeding past data to the model so it can recognize patterns and make future predictions.

 1. In the Component tab, search for **Train Model**.
 Drag the component into your canvas, placing it below the **Two-Class Decision Forest** component.
 Find the result titled: **“Trains a classification or regression model in a supervised manner…”**